valentinoli/ada-2019-project-adagio/README.md

 Please refer to [our datastory](https://valentinoli.github.io/swiss-foodprint/) for a visual walk-through of our project and its results.

 ## Abstract
 As the global discussion on human carbon emissions continues, more individuals are looking for ways to reduce their carbon footprint.
 One major contributor to carbon emissions is the food we eat.
-Some foods, such as meats and animal products, are known to be far more carbon intensive per kg of food produced than plant-based food products.
+Some foods, such as meats and animal products, are known to be far more carbon-intensive per kg of food produced than plant-based food products.
 This would lead the carbon-conscious consumer to think that a vegetarian or vegan diet is the best path for an eco-friendly diet.

 But what if this were not the case?
 In Switzerland, much of the meat is produced domestically due to the favorable climate for animals, while fruits do not grow well and are often imported from countries with warmer climates.
 So while carbon intensities for meats may be inherently higher, the carbon cost of transport increases the carbon intensities of imported foods.
 Is it possible that in Switzerland, it would be more environmentally friendly to eat the opposite of general recommendations?